Convergence Analysis of Mean Shift: Main Results: Convergence Theorems for MS Algorithm

 In the above proposition, we excluded from our consideration the case where the Hessian $\nabla^2f(\bar{\by})$ is degenerate.
-When the Hessian is degenerate, the Jacobian $\bfJ(\bar{\by})$ has the largest eigenvalue equal to 1, and then analysis based on the first-order Taylor approximation of $\bfJ(\bar{\by})$ does not lead to the (linear) convergence of the MS algorithm.
-In order to evaluate convergence rate along the same line of the analysis in such cases, one might have to investigate effects of the higher order terms in more detail.
+When the Hessian is degenerate, the Jacobian $\bfJ(\bar{\by})$ has the largest eigenvalue equal to 1, and then analysis based on the first-order Taylor approximation of $\bm{m}(\by_t)$ does not lead to the (linear) convergence of the MS algorithm.
+In order to evaluate convergence rate along the same line of the analysis in such cases, one might have to investigate effects of the residual term in more detail.

 Discussion based on the {\L}ojasiewicz property allows us to derive convergence rate of the MS algorithm under a weaker assumption on differentiability.
 More concretely, by applying \cite[Theorem 3.5]{frankel2015splitting}, we can prove the following theorem on the convergence rate of the MS algorithm that covers more general kernels and the degenerate case as well.
-It provides upper bounds of the convergence rate in terms of the {\L}ojasiewicz exponent $\theta$ of the KDE.
+It provides upper bounds of the convergence rate determined by the {\L}ojasiewicz exponent $\theta$ of the KDE.